Parthian Empire: Language

 As culturally and religiously tolerant as the Parthians were, they adopted Greek as their official language, while Aramaic remained the lingua franca in the empire.
 The native Parthian language, Middle Persian, and Akkadian were also used.

 Literature and music

 It is known that during the Parthian period the court minstrel (gōsān) recited poetic oral literature accompanied by music.
-However, their stories, composed in verse form, were not written down until the subsequent Sassanian period.
+However, their stories, composed in verse form, were not written down until the subsequent Sasanian period.
 In fact, there is no known Parthian-language literature that survives in original form; all of the surviving texts were written down in the following centuries.
 It is believed that such stories as the romantic tale Vis and Rāmin and epic cycle of the Kayanian dynasty were part of the corpus of oral literature from Parthian times, although compiled much later.
 Although literature of the Parthian language was not committed to written form, there is evidence that the Arsacids acknowledged and respected written Greek literature.